Skip to main content

 Glean uses specific signals to communicate its activity and solicit feedback:

-• ✅ for suggestion shared in channel
+• ✅ (white check mark) when a suggestion is shared in channel

-• 👎 for suggestion not helpful
+• ⚠️ (warning) when a suggestion is marked not helpful

 Request Glean response